pionxzh/semantic-api/README.md

 ### Bind function

-You can bind the function like `fetch`, [axios](https://github.com/axios/axios) to perform more action within SemanticApi.
+You can bind the function like `fetch`, [axios](https://github.com/axios/axios) to perform more actions within SemanticApi.

 ```js
 import SemanticApi from 'semantic-api'